 Nuance collects personal data when we deliver our products, conduct marketing, and run our business operations.
-The personal data we collect varies based upon whether the data is collected (i) through our websites or applications, including www.nuance.com(Open a new window) and shop.nuance.com(Open a new window) and their local variations (“Sites”) or (ii) through our products and services, including but not limited to our software, support services, voice recognition technology, and medical information products (“Products”).
+The personal data we collect varies based upon whether the data is collected (i) through our websites or applications, including www.nuance.com(Open a new window), shop.nuance.com(Open a new window), www1.nuancepowershare.com(Open a new window), www1.nuancepowershare.com(Open a new window), www.nuancecommunity.force.com(Open a new window), www.sft.nuance.com(Open a new window), and www.mix.nuance.com(Open a new window) (“Sites”) or (ii) through our products and services, including but not limited to our software, support services, voice recognition technology, and medical information products (“Products”).

 We may collect personal data directly in the following situations:

 - When you purchase, download, or register Nuance software, or use Nuance software support services, we may collect contact information such as your name, email address, physical address, telephone number, and financial and payment details, together with information on the Nuance Products you buy, download, or register.